michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Custom Element Types

 Substance comes with a predfined set of element types.
 Out of the box you can choose from headings, text and images.
-However, it's easy to implement your own element types, and use it with your tailored version of the Substance editor.
+However, it is easy to implement your own element types, and use it with your tailored version of the Substance Composer.

 ### Architecture